Danny Glover: Personal life

 Glover married Asake Bomani in 1975 and they have a daughter, Mandisa, born in 1976.
 Glover and Bomani divorced in 2000.
 Glover married Eliane Cavalleiro in 2009.
 They divorced in 2022.

 Glover purchased a 6000 ft2 house in Dunthorpe, Oregon, in 1999.
 As of 2011, he no longer lives in Oregon.
+He currently lives in San Francisco.

+In July 2026, Glover announced that he was diagnosed with Alzheimer's disease.

 Activism

 Civil rights activism

 Glover speaks at a March for Immigrants Rights in Madison, Wisconsin, in 2007.

 While attending San Francisco State University (SFSU), Glover was a member of the Black Students' Union, which, along with the Third World Liberation Front and the American Federation of Teachers, collaborated in a five-month student-led strike to establish a Department of Black Studies.
-The strike was the longest student walkout in U.S. history.
+The strike stemmed from past urges for the implementation but ultimately erupted after the firing of English teacher and Black Panther Party member George Mason Murray, and was the longest student walkout in U.S. history.
 It helped create not only the first Department of Black Studies but also the first School of Ethnic Studies in the United States.

 Hari Dillon, current president of the Vanguard Public Foundation, was a fellow striker at SFSU.
 Glover later co-chaired Vanguard's board.
 He is also a board member of the Algebra Project, the Black AIDS Institute, Walden House and Cheryl Byron's Something Positive Dance Group.
 He was charged with disorderly conduct and unlawful assembly after being arrested outside the Sudanese Embassy in Washington during a protest over Sudan's humanitarian crisis in Darfur.

 In 1999, he used his leverage as a former San Francisco cab driver to raise awareness about African Americans being passed over for white passengers.
 In response, Rudolph Giuliani launched Operation Refusal, which suspended the licenses of cab drivers who favored white passengers over black ones.

 Glover's long history of union activism includes support for the United Farm Workers, UNITE HERE, and numerous service unions.
 In March 2010, Glover supported 375 union workers in Ohio by calling upon all actors at the 2010 Academy Awards to boycott Hugo Boss suits following announcement of Hugo Boss's decision to close a manufacturing plant in Ohio after a proposed pay decrease from $13 to $8.30 an hour was rejected by the Workers United Union.

 On November 1, 2011, Glover spoke to the crowd at Occupy Oakland on the day before the Oakland General Strike where thousands of protestors shut down the Port of Oakland.